LAST-IMPERIAL-VAGABOND/LAST_IMPERIAL_VAGABOND.github.io/rules/camp.md

+## The camp

-The player person can rest in a camp.
-It will heal some wounds but dramatically increase hunger and thrist.
-The player person always have the camp tools to create camp and rest.
-The player person can rest only when there are no mosters near.
+The player can rest in the camp.
+This will heal some of the wounds, but will dramatically increase hunger and pain.
+The player character always has the *tools* for the camp in his inventory.
+The player can only rest when there are no bridges nearby.